 David Coulthard is a retired Formula 1 driver and has become one of the most recognisable TV expert analysts since retiring in 2008.

-He will provide his expert analysis and commentary at every race of the F1 season exclusively for Channel 4.
+He provides his expert analysis and commentary at every race of the F1 season exclusively for Channel 4.

 Coulthard dominated Britain’s junior Formula Ford categories in 1989 and became the first ever recipient of the McLaren Autosport BRDC Award for young drivers.
 In 1991 he fought a titanic battle with future Formula 1 rival Rubens Barrichello for the British Formula 3 Championship, and won the prestigious Macau F3 Grand Prix.